-Currently here in the US, if you are buying "Grass-fed", meat or dairy, in a lot of cases, it is not what you think it is.
+Currently here in the US, if you think you are buying "Real Grass-fed Beef" or dairy, in a lot of cases, it is not what you think it is.

 The enchanting image of happy cows on fresh green pasture feeding on nothing but grass is sadly being misused on a grand scale for the sake of extra profits.

 In this article, we take a look at: